nextflow-io/nextflow/docs/process.md

 When a task is executed, Nextflow will check whether the received files for each path input match the declared arity, and fail if they do not.

 :::{note}
-Process `path` inputs have nearly the same interface as described in {ref}`stdlib-classes-path`, with one difference which is relevant when files are staged into a subdirectory.
+Process `path` inputs have nearly the same interface as described in {ref}`stdlib-types-path`, with one difference which is relevant when files are staged into a subdirectory.
 Given the following input:

 ```groovy
 path x, name: 'my-dir/*'